kva1966/sd-wordfinder/README.md

 #
 # Run:
 #
-# Replace /usr/share/dict/words with a valid host path
+# Replace /usr/share/dict/words with a valid host path if necessary
 # Expecting a file with one word per line

 docker run \